mrak/stubby4node/README.md

 ### POST a Stubbed Response

-Submit `POST` requests to `localhost:81` with the following JSON structure and `Content-Type` set to `application/json`.
-If you want to use POST paramters instead, use the six fields **url, method, post, headers, status, content** as POST params.
+Submit `POST` requests to `localhost:81` or load a file with the following YAML structure.

 ```
 request: